8 min read

 2025 Year in Review

-Lots of stuff happened this year - I finished my book (not without challenges), contributed to AutoGen and the new Microsoft Agent Framework, and wrote more than I ever have.
+Lots of stuff happened this year - I finished my book (not without challenges), contributed the new Microsoft Agent Framework, and wrote more than I ever have.

 TLDR;